nautechsystems/nautilus_trader/docs/user_guide/orders.md

 place a _Market_ order.
 This order type is often used as a stop-loss to limit losses, either as a SELL order against LONG positions, or as a BUY order against SHORT positions.

-In the following example we create a _Stop-Market_ order to SELL 1 BTC at 100,000 USDT on the Binance Spot/Margin exchange, active until further notice:
+In the following example we create a _Stop-Market_ order on the Binance Spot/Margin exchange to SELL 1 BTC at a trigger price of 100,000 USDT, active until further notice:

 ```python
 order: StopMarketOrder = self.order_factory.stop_market(